Let Groundhopper Soccer Guides introduce you to Atalanta, a consistent team in Italy's Serie A…

 Due to the large number of canals, it has been referred to as the Venice of the North.
 It is both a popular tourist destination and one of the world’s chief commercial cities due to its port on the North Sea.

-How to Watch Champions League Games in the U.S.
+How to Watch Europa Conference League Games in the U.S.